-Due to this, it is of utmost importance that you maintain and take care of your central heating system as much as possible to prevent expensive and inconveniencing breakdowns.
+Due to this, it is of the utmost importance that you maintain and take care of your central heating system as much as possible to prevent expensive and inconvenient breakdowns.

-One of the best ways to do this is by using in central heating inhibitor to protect your heating system and reduce the likeliness of boiler issues.
+One of the best ways to do this is by using a central heating inhibitor to protect your heating system and reduce the likelihood of boiler issues.

-In this guide, we’ll highlight the benefits of central heating inhibitor, explain how it works and inform you of how often it should be changed.
+In this guide, we’ll highlight the benefits of a central heating inhibitor, explain how it works, and inform you of how often it should be changed.

 What is Central Heating Inhibitor?

-Central heating inhibitor is a chemical liquid that acts as a central heating protector.
-It is placed into your central heating system to help prevent inhibiting substances such as rust, sludge and corrosion from hindering the performance and efficiency of your home heating.
+A central heating inhibitor is a chemical liquid that acts as a central heating protector.
+It is placed into your central heating system to help prevent inhibiting substances such as rust, sludge, and corrosion from hindering the performance and efficiency of your home heating.

 Are you looking for an affordable boiler insurance?

-Get boiler breakdown and landlord cover including free annual boiler service
+Get boiler breakdown and landlord cover including annual boiler service.

-Central heating corrosion inhibitor contains a mixture of potassium tetraborate tetrahydrate, along with disodium molybdate, sodium nitrate and 2,2′,2”-nitrilotriethanol.
+The central heating corrosion inhibitor contains a mixture of potassium tetraborate tetrahydrate, along with disodium molybdate, sodium nitrate, and 2,2′,2″-nitrilotriethanol.

 What are the benefits of central heating inhibitor?

-Investing in a central heating protector like central heating corrosion inhibitor can have benefits, these include:
+Investing in a central heating protector like a central heating corrosion inhibitor can have several benefits, including the following:

 What does central heating inhibitor do within the central heating system?